ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/system_maintenance.md

 Settings location: **Settings --> System --> Backup & Maintenance --> Schedule
 System Maintenance**

-To ensure the platform’s good health, it’s highly recommended to run the System Maintenance on regularly.
-The recommended frequency for the System Maintenance is once a day.
+To ensure the platform's good health, it's highly recommended to regularly run System Maintenance.
+The recommended frequency for System Maintenance is once a day.

-Even though the process is very quick, we would recommend performing it when no one is working with IP Fabric, as the platform is not available during the maintenance.
+Even though the process is very quick, we recommend performing it when no one is working with IP Fabric, as the platform is not available during maintenance.

-If the IP Fabric GUI is accessed during the maintenance, the following message is shown:
+If the IP Fabric GUI is accessed during maintenance, the following message is
+shown:

 ![System Maintenance message](system_maintenance/system_maintenance_message.png)

-Sometimes it is necessary to run the maintenance manually, this can be done with the **Start Maintenance** button.
+Sometimes, it is necessary to run maintenance manually; this can be done with the **Start Maintenance** button:

 ![Schedule System Maintenance](system_maintenance/schedule_system_maintenance.png)